-"The food isn't going into your stomach — it's going into an emptiness that formed long before you could name it."
+"The food isn't going into your stomach.
+It's going into an emptiness that formed long before you could name it."

 If this resonates with you, what follows may help you see something about yourself.